eclipse-emfcloud/emfcloud-modelserver/README.md

 be included in the payload of the command, itself.
 Thus it is contained in the `objectsToAdd` property and indicate via an in-document reference in the `objectValues` property.
-Other commands, such as the `RemoveCommand`, would indicate objects in the `objectValues` property that already exist in thee model (to be removed in that case), and so those would be cross-document references and the `objectsToAdd` is unused.
+Other commands, such as the `RemoveCommand`, would indicate objects in the `objectValues` property that already exist in the model (to be removed in that case), and so those would be cross-document references and the `objectsToAdd` is unused.

 To execute this command, issue a `PATCH` request to the `edit` endpoint like: